 In the north, the continent is bounded by the Mediterranean Sea

 and the Strait of Gibraltar, in the west by the Atlantic Ocean, in the south and the southeast by the Indian Ocean, and on its north-eastern coast by the Red Sea, and the Gulf of Aden.

 54 sovereign states (or countries) in Africa - see the list below the map.

-55 African countries are members of the African Union
+55 African countries, 54 sovereign African states plus the territory of the Sahrawi Arab Democratic Republic, are members of the African Union

 , a federation of African nations established in 2001 in Addis Ababa